 The SAIT Encore has larger flaps and more flaps around its diameter than its competition.
 More flaps and larger flaps mean more grinding and a long life for this flap disc.

-The Properties of Flap Discs For Stainless Steel
+The Properties Of Flap Discs For Stainless Steel

-Firstly they will be manufactured to be low in iron or other spoiling materials known to affect your special stainless steel.
+First they’ll be manufactured to be low in iron or other spoiling materials known to affect your special stainless steel.
 Or they may be marked as INOX (from the French inoxydable) meaning inoxidizable – resistant to corrosion.

 Also look for the description saying that the flap discs are contaminant free or described as < 0.1% iron, sulfur and chlorine.
 Then you’ll be in the ball park.

-In addition the best flap disc for stainless steel will also have resins and or special proprietary surfaces that are designed to run cool, taking away the risk of intergranular corrosion.
+And the best flap disc for stainless steel will also have resins and or special proprietary surfaces that are designed to run cool, taking away the risk of intergranular corrosion.

 The grit used on the flap disc will be tough enough to grind on your stainless steel effectively yet not gouge into your precious stainless steel surface.